-Take a workshop or class
+Take a Workshop or Class

 Taking a workshop is another fun and educational option for things to do on a rainy day trip.
-You can drop in on a class and try something completely new or learn more about a hobby you already love.
+You can drop in on a class and try something completely new, or learn more about a hobby you already love.
 Here are a few workshops and classes offered around the Northeast to help you get inspired.

 Diablo Glass School

-At the Diablo Glass School, you can take one-day workshops on glassblowing, flame working and more.
+This school offers one-day workshops on glassblowing, flame working and more.
 Work with experts to take home your very own beautiful glass paperweight and other souvenirs.